MetaSys-LISBP/IsoSim/doc/scalaflux_workflow.md

                  "P"=20)
 ```

-- Define simulation times (here to simulate an exponential sampling frequency from 0 to 15 min):
+- Define simulation times:

+For instance, to simulate an exponential sampling frequency from 0 to 15 min defined `times` as:

 ```bash
 > times <- round(10**(seq(0, log10(16), length.out=30))-1, 2)